MiguelJordans/LAPR2-G40/docs/SprintC/US005/US005_RecordTheSamples.md

 >
 >**Answer**: The API will be used to generate/print barcodes.

+>**Question**: During the current sprint, how should we allow the barcodes to be printed.
+After generating them via the API, should we save the barcode images to the disk?
+>
+>**Answer**: Each generated barcode should be saved in a folder as a jpeg file.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The system should support several barcode APIs.
 The API to use is defined by configuration.